bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 [BonitaSoft site](http://www.bonitasoft.com/downloads-v2) for Bonita Community edition or from the [Customer Portal](https://customer.bonitasoft.com/download/request) for Bonita Subscription Pack editions.
 1. Unzip the migration tool zip file into a directory.
 In the steps below, this directory is called `bonita-migration`.
 1. If you use Oracle, add the JDBC driver for your database to `bonita-migration/lib`.
 This is the same driver as you have installed in your web server `lib` directory.
+You must upgrade to [Oracle 12c (12.2.x.y)](migrate-from-an-earlier-version-of-bonita-bpm.md#oracle12) in order to migrate to 7.9+.
 1. Configure the database properties needed by the migration script, by editing `bonita-migration/Config.properties`.
 Specify the following information: